ali-sajjad-rizavi/os_android_apk_builder-py/README.md

 ```

 ## Advanced Usage
-You can save your Key Store properties in a file, to avoid supplying them again in each apk build.
+You can save your Key Store properties in a file, to avoid supplying them again with each binary build.

 Todo so, create a json file (or copy this [sign_in_example.json](os_android_apk_builder/examples/properties_example.json) file):
 ```json